-Some of the greatest tools for building up your motivation levels are simple yet superbly effective.
+Some of the greatest tools for building up your daily motivation levels are simple yet superbly effective.
 Exercise is a huge part of contributing towards a healthy mind and body.
 If you can get out and exercise on a regular basis, your motivation to continue and exercise will actually increase.

 So just by working out 30 minutes a day, research shows that your desire to continue with that positive behavior will increase.
 Even if you are just walking for 30 minutes each day as your form of exercise, that can be a great way to take strides towards a healthier mind and body.

 The better off you are mentally and physically, the stronger your daily motivation will be.